Statement by the Managing Director of CDE group of companies

 Legal and regulatory purpose of this statement

 This statement is made with regard to the obligations arising under section 54(1) of the UK’s Modern Slavery Act 2015 (the Act).
-CDEnviro recognises the importance of these issues for all its stakeholders.
-Accordingly, this statement should be considered to constitute the slavery and human trafficking statement for CDEnviro for the 2019 financial year and all future financial years until it may in future be modified or amended.
+CDE recognises the importance of these issues for all its stakeholders.
+Accordingly, this statement should be considered to constitute the slavery and human trafficking statement for CDE for the 2020 financial year and all future financial years until it may in future be modified or amended.